d-morrison/IntroStatActivities/_book/12-A18-paired-theory.md

 Conditions for the sampling distribution of $\bar{x}$ to follow an approximate Normal distribution:

 * **Independence**: The sample’s observations are independent.
-That is, one pair of observations has no influence on another pair of observations.
+For paired data, that means each pairwise difference should be independent.

 * **Normality**: The data should be approximately normal or the sample size should be large.